utzlol/aur/README.md

-Ready to install AUR Package (Only low size packet due to github file upload limitation)
+Ready to install AUR Package